Pagsanjan: Geography

-Pagsanjan has a land area of 26.4 square kilometres.
-It is bounded on the east by the Balubad Mountain; on the west by the capital town of Santa Cruz; on the north by the San Isidro Hill and Laguna de Bay; on the north-east by the town of Lumban; on the southeast by the towns of Cavinti and Luisiana; on the south by Mount Banahaw; and on the south-west by the town of Magdalena.
+Pagsanjan has a land area of 26.4 km2.
+It is bounded on the east by the Balubad Mountain; on the west by the provincial capital of Santa Cruz; on the north by the San Isidro Hill and Laguna de Bay; on the north-east by the town of Lumban; on the southeast by the towns of Cavinti and Luisiana; on the south by Mount Banahaw; and on the south-west by the town of Magdalena.

-Situated 4 km from Santa Cruz, 91 km southeast of Manila, and 52 km from Lucena, this town is reached via Manila East Road or SLEX.
+Situated 4 km from Santa Cruz, 91 km southeast of Manila, and 52 km from Lucena, this town is reached via the Manila East Road or SLEX.

 Barangays

 Pagsanjan is politically subdivided into 16 barangays, as indicated below and in the image herein.
 Each barangay consists of puroks and some have sitios.